haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

     $ cabal configure --enable-profiling

-This command creates a `cabal.project.local <cabal-project-file>`__ file with the following content:
+This command creates a ``cabal.project.local`` file with the following content:

 .. code-block:: cabal